loganbwu/photography-portfolio/README.md

 __Phase 2: Static Album Viewer__

 - [ ] Albums are exported from Lightroom into `photos/[album-name]/` (User needs to provide the images)
-- [ ] JavaScript scans folders and renders thumbnails + lightbox modal viewer
+- [ ] JavaScript scans folders and renders thumbnails + clicking an image should display it in fullscreen or full window
 - [ ] Responsive grid layout for albums using CSS Grid or Flexbox

 __Phase 3: Styling__